-As of December 31, 2020, CCCERA has \$10.1 billion in net position-restricted for benefits, which means that assets of \$10.6 billion exceed liabilities and deferred inflows of resources of \$0.5 billion.
-As of December 31, 2019, CCCERA's net position-restricted for benefits totaled \$9.3 billion.
+As of December 31, 2021, CCCERA has \$11.5 billion in net position-restricted for benefits, which means that assets of \$12.1 billion exceed liabilities and deferred inflows of resources of \$0.6 billion.
+As of December 31, 2020, CCCERA's net position-restricted for benefits totaled \$10.1 billion.
 The net position-restricted for benefits is available to meet CCCERA's ongoing obligation to plan participants and their beneficiaries.

-As of December 31, 2020, the net positionrestricted for benefits increased by 8.8% over 2019, primarily due to an increase in the fair value of investments.
+As of December 31, 2021, the net positionrestricted for benefits increased by 13.7% over 2020, primarily due to an increase in the fair value of investments.
 Current assets and current liabilities also changed by offsetting amounts due to recording of securities lending cash collateral.

 Despite recent market volatility relating to the COVID-19 pandemic and competitive retirement benefits, CCCERA remains in a good financial position to meet its obligations to plan participants and beneficiaries.
 CAPITAL ASSETS - Capital assets with an initial cost of more than \$10,000 and an estimated useful life in excess of three years may be capitalized and depreciated/amortized.
-Depreciation and amortization is calculated using the straight-line method over the estimated useful lives of the assets.
-CCCERA's capital assets, net of accumulated depreciation and amortization, decreased from \$1.3 million as of December 31, 2019 to \$1.0 million as of December 31, 2020.
-The investment in capital assets includes servers, equipment, furniture, and leasehold improvements.
-The overall decrease in CCCERA's investment in capital assets from 2019 to 2020 was 17.2% primarily due to normal depreciation and amortization of assets taken by CCCERA annually.
+Depreciation and amortization are calculated using the straight-line method over the estimated useful lives of the assets.
+CCCERA's capital assets, net of accumulated depreciation and amortization, increased from \$1.0 million as of December 31, 2020 to \$2.7 million as of December 31, 2021.
+The investment in capital assets includes servers, equipment, furniture, leasehold improvements, including intangible assets under development for a pension administration system.
+The overall increase in CCCERA's investment in capital assets from 2020 to 2021 was 165.3%, primarily due to development costs for a new pension administration system offset by normal depreciation and amortization of assets over remaining useful lives.

-Starting in 2008, CCCERA follows Government Code Section 31580.3, which allows expensing of software, hardware, and computer technology project consulting services in support of the software or hardware used in the administration of the retirement system.
-During 2020 and 2019, CCCERA expensed \$852 thousand and \$571 thousand of software, hardware, and computer technology project consulting services, respectively.
+CCCERA follows Government Code Section 31580.3, which allows expensing of software, hardware, and computer technology project consulting services, that are not related to development costs for a new pension administration system, but in support of the software or hardware used in the administration of the existing retirement system.
+During 2021 and 2020, CCCERA expensed \$1.09 million and \$852 thousand of software, hardware, and computer technology project consulting services, respectively.

-FIDUCIARY NET POSITION FOR PENSION BENEFITS (Dollars in Thousands)
+FIDUCIARY NET POSITION FOR BENEFITS (Dollars in Thousands)

-(Benare in mease , 2020 2019 Amount Increase/ (Decrease) Percent Increase/ (Decrease) Assets Current and Other Assets \$932,302 \$842,106 \$90,196 10.7% Investments at Fair Value 9,622,472 8,891,601 730,871 8.2% Capital Assets 1,036 1,251 (215) (17.2%) Total Assets 10,555,810 9,734,958 820,852 8.4% Liabilities Current Liabilities 484,574 477,945 6,629 1.4% Total Liabilities 484,574 477,945 6,629 1.4% Deferred Inflows of Resources - OPEB 998 - 998 - NET POSITION - RESTRICTED FOR PENSION BENEFITS \$10,070,238 \$9,257,013 \$813,225 8.8%
+(Dollars in Thousa ands) 2021 2020 Amount Increase/ (Decrease) Percent Increase/ (Decrease) Assets Current and Other Assets \$1,288,236 \$932,302 \$355,934 38.2% Investments at Fair Value 10,808,187 9,622,472 1,185,715 12.3% Capital Assets 2,748 1,036 1,712 165.3% Total Assets 12,099,171 10,555,810 1,543,361 14.6% Liabilities Current Liabilities 644,407 484,574 159,833 33.0% Total Liabilities 644,407 484,574 159,833 33.0% Deferred Inflows of Resources - OPEB 998 998 - - NET POSITION - RESTRICTED FOR BENEFITS \$11,453,766 \$10,070,238 \$1,383,528 13.7%

 CCCERA has annual pension plan valuations completed by its independent actuary, Segal Consulting.
 The purpose of the valuation is to determine the future contributions by the members and employers needed to provide for the prescribed benefits.
 The valuation takes into account CCCERA's policy to smooth the impact of market volatility by spreading each year's investment gains or losses over five years.
 Despite variations in the stock market, CCCERA's management and actuary concur that CCCERA remains in a financial position that will enable the plan to meet its obligations to participants and beneficiaries.
 CCCERA remains focused on the long-term performance of the fund, dependent on a strong and successful investment program, risk management, and strategic planning.
-CCCERA's latest Actuarial Valuation is as of December 31, 2019.
+CCCERA's latest Actuarial Valuation is as of December 31, 2020.